 Javier: Yes, I’m from Uruguay.
 I live in Montevideo.
 Yes, I’m in the South.

-**Brian:** I’ve been there before, and this time of year, it’s like summertime, you know, nice warm weather, people walking, you know, along that, I forgot what it’s called, the rambla, right?
-Walking the rambla with their mate cups.
-Yeah.
+Brian: I’ve been there before, and this time of year, it’s like summertime, nice warm weather, people walking along the rambla with their mate cups.

-**Javier:** Absolutely.
+Javier: Absolutely.
 Yes, mate, we do every day.
 I have mine here just in case.
-There’s nothing like a beautiful Sunday afternoon walking the rambla with mate, right?
+There’s nothing like a beautiful Sunday afternoon walking the rambla with mate.

-**Brian:** Well, a barbecue is better.
-Yeah, I can tell.
-Barbecue, yeah.
-And barbecue with the fire, the meat.
-Yeah, that’s something that, I don’t know if you eat meat, but if you like meat, that is something that you can enjoy a lot here in Uruguay.
+Brian: Well, a barbecue is better.
+Barbecue with the fire, the meat… if you like meat, that is something you can enjoy a lot here in Uruguay.

-**Brian:** Javier, I’m really excited to talk about fintech today.
+Brian: Javier, I’m really excited to talk about fintech today.
 Fiter is a fintech company you’ve built right out of Latin America, right out of Uruguay.
-Let’s just tell me, what is it?
-What is Fiter for those who don’t know you, don’t know the company?
-What is it?
+For those who don’t know, what is Fiter?
 What are you building?
 Tell us more about your vision for it.

 Brian: What was your background before you started the company?